St Mary the Virgin Church, Uttoxeter

 St Mary the Virgin's Church, Uttoxeter, commonly called simply St Mary's, is the parish church of the town of Uttoxeter, Staffordshire, England.
-Its tower and spire were built in the 14th-century; the nave was rebuilt in 1828 and the chancel in 1877.
+Its tower and spire were built in the 14th century.
+They were designed by renowned architect Henry Yevele; the nave was rebuilt in 1828 and the chancel in 1877.
 It is a Grade II* listed building.

 This is one of two Anglican churches in the parish; the other, also St Mary's, is commonly called "The Heath Mission Church" to avoid confusion.

 History

 The church was built in the 14th century.
 By 1828 it was deemed too small so the nave was rebuilt to designs by the architect James Trubshaw.
 In 1877 the present chancel was built.
 The chancel was designed by the architect Frederick Josias Robinson of Derby and the contract was Mr. Fryer, also of Derby.
 The chancel was lengthened by 14 ft and on the south side over the vestry, a gallery was constructed for the organ, which had formerly been in the west gallery of the church.
 The east window was preserved and re-erected in the new chancel, along with its original stained glass.
 The church re-opened on 29 April 1877.